 Like his parents before him, Jeeper and Meredith treat each camper as their own and are committed to providing the best experience for each boy, knowing that sometimes the best is not the easiest route.

 From a parent’s perspective, it may be important to know that Jeeper and Meredith are actively immersed in all camp activities 24/7.
 Jeeper does Pow Wow with the campers each morning following breakfast and teaches advances riding for both Stewart and Heart campers.
-Meredith is actively involved in the canteen, does all the birthday parties and is very attentive to campers’ special needs.
+Meredith is actively involved in the registration and canteen, does all the birthday parties and is very attentive to campers’ special needs.
 Both are always responsive to parents and any concerns they may have.
 Neither sits in the office, but are prompt in returning calls as soon as possible.
 Jeeper has been actively involved in Stewart’s management since 1987.
 Jeeper and Meredith attend Harper Methodist Church, where her father is the pastor.
 Outside of camp, Jeeper serves on the board of the Hill Country Youth Ranch and continues to be active in Polocrosse.

 George Morgan has been on the Stewart staff since 1984 and on the year-round core staff since 1997.
 In addition to his passion for camping and the benefits it offers youth, he poses a unique ability to understand boys’ and their needs.
 Once campers get to know George, they know he is their #1 advocate.
 He is known for listening and helping guide campers to figure a solution on their own to problems they may encounter, so that they can learn an important life skill.
 George is also an oft-requested story teller at Saturday night campfires.
 Originally from Italy, Texas, George was very active in the youth program of his home church and attends Trinity Baptist in Kerrville.
 Fishing and boating are his ‘off-season’ passions!